 Most hospitals and treatment centers have financial counselors.
 They can help you with the details of your insurance paperwork and give you an estimate of the cost of your treatment.

-Financial counselors can also help you work out a payment plan for the costs you will have to cover.
-If you are unable to pay, some places may be willing to reduce or wave the costs if you ask.
+Financial counselors can also help you work out a payment plan for the costs you'll have to cover.
+If you're not able to pay, some places may reduce or wave the costs if you ask.

 No matter your income, you may qualify for financial aid from federal or state programs.
 A financial counselor can help you learn about these programs.